-- Based upon the proposed Sewer Service Fee Rate Schedule to be approved by the Board in March 2018, the single-family residence (SFR) rate will increase by \$4 (1.2 percent) to \$343 in FY 2020-21, which is less than the projected CPI. - Note that each \$1 increase in the SFR rate generates approximately \$900,000 per year. - The capital facilities capacity charge (CFCC) fee captures only those infrastructure costs that relate to additional capacity.
-The proposed CFCC fee to be approved by the Board in March 2018 will increase by 8 percent for FY 2020-21.
-Other infrastructure costs such as improved treatment, rehabilitation, refurbishment, and replacement, will be supported through user fees. - Given the Facilities Master Plan adopted in December 2017, a rate study was completed in December 2017 to ensure that the CFCC fee methodology remains equitable and to confirm that an appropriate share of system costs would be recovered from new development. - Revenues will be budgeted to reflect little growth in Equivalent Dwelling Unit (EDU) connections that have remained flat over the past five years. - Permit user rates for flow will increase by 3.8 percent, Biochemical Oxygen Demand (BOD) will increase by 0.5 percent and Total Suspended Solids (TSS) will increase by 2.7 percent for FY 2020-21 based upon the Rate Study completed in December 2017. - Annexation fees capture both the net current assets and the equivalent property tax allocations totaling \$4,235 per acre. - Annexable property in OCSD's service area sphere is minimal; consequently, no FY 2020-21 income from annexation fees is anticipated. - Property tax revenues are preliminarily estimated to increase by approximately three percent from FY 2019-20 to \$98,354,000. - A two percent annual increase in Assessed Value is authorized by the state constitution and is included in the increases noted above.
-The additional increase in assessed value is from authorized increases to market value when property is sold at a higher value. - Earnings on the investment of OCSD's operating cash and reserves will be budgeted at 1.0 percent of the average cash and investment balance projected for the fiscal year. - No additional debt issuance is scheduled for FY 2020-21.
+- After a one-year rate increase postponement, OC San will resume following the Board approved Sewer Service Fee Rate Schedule, the single-family residence (SFR) rate will increase by \$4 (1.2 percent) to \$343 in FY 2021-22, which is less than the projected CPI. - Note that each \$1 increase in the SFR rate generates approximately \$900,000 per year. - The capital facilities capacity charge (CFCC) fee captures only those infrastructure costs that relate to additional capacity.
+The proposed CFCC fee approved by the Board in March 2018 will increase by 7.5 percent for FY 2021-22.
+Other infrastructure costs such as improved treatment, rehabilitation, refurbishment, and replacement, will be supported through user fees. - Given the Facilities Master Plan adopted in December 2017, a rate study was completed in December 2017 to ensure that the CFCC fee methodology remains equitable and to confirm that an appropriate share of system costs would be recovered from new development. - Due to recent enacted legislation, a follow-up to the rate study completed in 2017 for the CFCC methodology was completed in 2020 for cost recovery for Accessory Dwelling Units (ADU). - Revenues will be budgeted to reflect little growth in Equivalent Dwelling Unit (EDU) connections that have remained flat over the past five years. - Permit user rates for flow will increase by 3.8 percent, Biochemical Oxygen Demand (BOD) will increase by 0.5 percent and Total Suspended Solids (TSS) will increase by 2.7 percent for FY 2021-22 based upon the Rate Study completed in December 2017. - Annexation fees capture both the net current assets and the equivalent property tax allocations totaling \$4,235 per acre. - Annexable property in OC San's service area sphere is minimal; consequently, no FY 2021-22 income from annexation fees is anticipated. - Property tax revenues are preliminarily estimated to increase by approximately three percent from FY 2020-21 to \$102.034.000. - A two percent annual increase in Assessed Value is authorized by the state constitution and is included in the increases noted above.
+The additional increase in assessed value is from authorized increases to market value when property is sold at a higher value. - Earnings on the investment of OC San's operating cash and reserves will be budgeted at 1.0 percent of the average cash and investment balance projected for the fiscal year. - No additional debt issuance is scheduled for FY 2021-22.